12 Natural Home Remedies For Dust Mites That Works

 Unlike temperature, the ideal humidity for humans is one that will prevent the growth of dust mites.
 Dust mites multiply exponentially when the humidity varies between 70%- 90% whereas humans are comfortable with a relative humidity of 30% to 50%.

 There are tell-tale signs of an overly humid room that promotes the growth of dust mites.
 Check out for mold and mildew, especially in the bathroom.
 It’s an indicator of trapped vapor that may affect the surrounding area, especially the bedroom.
+Or use a hygrometer to gauge humidity accurately.

 A great way to decrease the humidity is to ensure proper ventilation of your home, especially the bedroom and bathroom.
 I make a habit to keep all windows open each day.
 However, I have a very badly ventilated bathroom, even after opening all the windows in the house.
 That prompts me to have a ventilation fan installed to keep the bathroom relatively dry.

-Besides ventilation fan, you can also install dehumidifiers which help to regulate the humidity at a consistent level.
+Besides the ventilation fan, you can also install dehumidifiers which help to regulate the humidity at a consistent level.
 Be careful of not driving the humidity to the other extreme as very dry air increase the chances of catching flu viruses and aggravate skin diseases.

 3. Wash Your Beddings Once A Week